Dates

 Costume design: Margot Charbonnier

-Interdisciplinary Research: Anna Menzel, Mirjam Hildbrand, Eric Eggert, Charlotte Ducousso, Tim Behren
+Interdisciplinary Research: Anna Menzel, Mirjam Hildbrand, Eric Eggert, Charlotte Ducousso, Simon Bauer, Tim Behren

 “Again and again, the actors spiral into the air with amazing body control, one holding, carrying or hyping the other.
 Then, everything that had been constructed collapses like a house of cards.“ Christoph B. Ströhle, Reutlinger General-Anzeiger – October 14th, 2021

-Funded by the Ministerium für Kultur und Wissenschaft des Landes NRW, Stadt Köln, Landesverband Freie Tanz- und Theaterschaffende Baden-Württemberg e.V. with funds from the Ministeriums für Wissenschaft, Forschung und Kunst des Landes Baden-Württemberg, Kunststiftung NRW, RheinEnergieStiftung Kultur, supported by Fonds Darstellende Künste with funds from the Beauftragten der Bundesregierung für Kultur und Medien, Cultural Office of the City of Leipzig.
+Funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Stadt Köln, Landesverband Freie Tanz- und Theaterschaffende Baden-Württemberg e.V. with funds from the Ministeriums für Wissenschaft, Forschung und Kunst des Landes Baden-Württemberg, Kunststiftung NRW, RheinEnergieStiftung Kultur, supported by Fonds Darstellende Künste with funds from the Beauftragten der Bundesregierung für Kultur und Medien, Cultural Office of the City of Leipzig.

-Co-produced by the residency program „Und wenn wir (es) mal zusammen probieren...?!”, a project of the Kainkollektiv and tak Berlin (funded by the Kunststiftung NRW); LOFFT – das Theater Leipzig; CircusDanceFestival Köln
+Co-produced by the residency program „Und wenn wir (es) mal zusammen probieren...?!”, a project of the kainkollektiv and tak Berlin (funded by the Kunststiftung NRW), LOFFT – DAS THEATER Leipzig, studiobühneköln and CircusDanceFestival Köln.

-Residency partners: PACT Zollverein Essen (research 2019); Theater op de Markt-Dommelhof Neerpelt; EinTanzHaus Mannheim; LATIBUL (ehem.
-TPZAK), Köln; Ringlokschuppen Ruhr, Mülheim
+Residency partners were PACT Zollverein Essen (research 2019), Theater op de Markt-Dommelhof Neerpelt, EinTanzHaus Mannheim, LATIBUL (ehem.
+TPZAK) Köln and Ringlokschuppen Ruhr, Mülheim.